isomerpages/moe-konghwasch/_about-khs/校长献词 Principal's Message.md

 the well-being of others and the community, nurturing them to become compassionate and socially responsible citizens.</p>
 <p>All parents want the best for their children, and for them to be successful.
-As principal, I believe true success lies not just in moulding exceptional students, but in moulding exceptional people.
-Character is key in enabling Kong Hwaians to navigate life's journey in the right direction.</p>
+As principal, I believe true success lies not just in producing students with good academic results, but in nurturing individuals with good character.
+Character is key in enabling
+Kong Hwaians to navigate life's journey in the right direction.</p>
 <p>Kong Hwa has stood the test of time and remains steadfast in its mission
 to nurture generation after generation of students; laying the important